Hello and welcome to podcast of the Lotus Eaters episode 1269 on this the 8th of October.

 Right.

-Until the Islamists get full control and they do away with any remnant of uh socialism or communism, just have Sharia.
+Until the Islamists get full control and they do away with any remnant of socialism or communism, just have Sharia.

-And if so, how did it end for the communist five minutes after the revolution was complete?
+And if so, how did it end for the communists five minutes after the revolution was complete?

 I believe there was one, was it not in Persia?

-Oh yeah, there is that one.
+Oh, yeah, there is that one.

 There's that one, isn't there?